To achieve pro titles in mountain biking, you need to train. There is no way around it.

 If you listen to professional mountain bikers, they will talk about the endless hours of training they have.

-Living in Antigua, Guatemala there are little places to train well unless you go to parks.
+Living in Antigua, Guatemala there are few places to train well unless you go to parks.

 Gratefully, our friends at El Azote MTB Parq, close to Antigua opened up an awesome pump track where the boys can bike train til their hearts content.